marinov98/MarinMacs/emacs_config/README.md

 - debugging on error
 - tool bar turned off

+## package-helper-manager
+- use-package (provides the use-package syntax and makes emacs download files if they are not intalled yet)

 ## Fun packages
 - dashboard (customizable start up screen)
 - beacon (light that follows your cursor)